 Internationalize your product

 “Internationalization” is a term that refers to the process by which you prepare your product for localization.
 In a mobile app or a global website, it means spending time and resources to restructure your codebase so that your product is ready.

 One challenge of internationalization is to get the encoding correct.
 Languages such as English and Spanish are single-byte and generally wouldn’t have any problem appearing in a browser.
 However, for languages like Chinese, Korean and Arabic, you need to make sure your coding structure is well configured to maintain these language characters (e.g., encode with UTF-8); otherwise, these “double-byte” languages won’t show correctly in your app.

-If I give you 01/11/20, you probably know it is a date.
-But what date is it specifically?
+If you see "01/11/20," you probably know it is a date, but what date is it specifically?
 Is it November 1 or January 11, 2020?
-While you may be familiar with the DD/MM/YY date format, it may differ across regions and countries.
-And sometimes, if you just put dd/MM/YY your potential users won’t even understand what it means.
+While you may be familiar with the DD/MM/YY date format, it may differ across regions and countries—and sometimes, if you just put "DD/MM/YY," your potential users may not understand what it means.

 Cultural patterns are what make each market distinct.
 Do some research on your target market’s cultural patterns before actually diving into it.
 For example, is the symbol you use culturally relevant?
 Are there any cultural taboos you want to avoid?
 Answering these questions will eventually boost trust in your product or service.

 Maintain a consistent brand image